forthy42/net2o/wiki/get-it.md

 part is not searched if you don't have that list, then Gforth fails to install the gforth-common part.

-There are actually three repositories: stable, testing and unstable;
-at the moment, all packages are the same; when net2o matures, stable/testing/unstable will get different roles, just like Debian (stable=old and rusted, testing=new and somewhat tested, unstable=most recent).
-Binaries are available for amd64, i386, powerpc, armel, armhf, arm64, mips, and mipsel.
-More to come...
+There are actually three repositories: stable, testing and unstable; at the moment, all packages are the same; when net2o matures, stable/testing/unstable will get different roles, just like Debian (stable=old and rusted, testing=new and somewhat tested, unstable=most recent).
+Binaries are available for amd64, i386, armhf, arm64, powerpc, armel, mips, and mipsel (in order of how often they get updated).
+More depend on availability of Debian distributions that run on qemu…

 ### Key information (new Key from October 18th, 2017)

 I changed to a Yubikey-based signature.
-The key's finger print is:
+The key's fingerprint is:

     60E71A15 93575330 99A0AAF9 CAF021DB 3B7FA946